Kong/docs.konghq.com/app/konnect/analytics/use-cases.md

 From the previous report, you determine that the Accounts API is receiving the most traffic.
 You don't know whether this is a cause for concern or not, so you decide to take a closer look.

 To gain further insight into the Accounts API, let's build a report that displays the number of requests per day for the Accounts API over the last 30 days.
+Keep in mind that {{site.konnect_saas}} only shows daily granularity for custom queries or for queries over one week.
 Set the following options in the UI:

 * **Name**: Daily Accounts API Usage (last 30 days)